Time To Ride Program Facility Requirements

 Liability Waiver and Release

-You must have a liability waiver and release form.
+You must have a liability waiver and release form that includes language pertaining to communicable diseases.
 Participants (or parents/legal guardians) are required to complete and sign the form prior to the start of the participant’s first lesson.
 A sample of this form is required as part of the application process.